stantaov/Data-Engineering/Data Pipelines with Airflow/README.md

 ### Data Quality Operator

 The data quality operator is used to run a simple check on the data itself.
 The operator should raises an exception and the task fail eventually.

+## How to Run the Project

+1. Create a Redshift cluster, it should located in the same region as S3 blucket.
+Make sure it publicly avalible and your IP is whitelisted on security groups.

+2. Start Airflow server using Docker.

+2. Config Airflow.
+Create AWS connection with your AWS credentials.
+Next, create another connection for Redshift cluster using Postgress connector.

+3. Run the tables DAG in your Airflow interface to create all necessary tables on Redshift cluster.

+4. Next, enable the main DAG to start the data process ingestion into the Redshift cluster tables and run data quality checks.